Can I take graduate level courses as an undergraduate student?

 When should I apply for graduation?

 During your advising appointment before your final semester, you should discuss your status and review the courses that you need to take in your final semester to assure that you will complete all the requirements for your degree.
-At this time you and your advisor will complete a Graduation Eligibility Worksheet.
 In your final semester, within the first six weeks of classes, you must complete an application for graduation through your WVU Portal account.